mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * `closeResponsePage`.
 The function that will generate the page responsible of closing the current window in case the response type is `close`.
 Note that a basic `basicCloseResponsePage` function is set as default and can be used as a template.

 * `redirectOpenerResponsePage`.
 The function that will generate the page responsible of redirecting the opener to the appropriate URL.
-Note that a basic `BasicRedirectOpenerResponsePage` function is set as default and can be used as a template
+Note that a basic `basicRedirectOpenerResponsePage` function is set as default and can be used as a template

 The signature for `contentResponsePage`, `closeResponsePage` and `redirectResponsePage` is the same: `function( strategyId, action, user, profile)`.
 For example you might write: